 Attention getters are an essential part of any good classroom management plan no matter what grade you teach.

 5. Explain Early Finisher Activities.

-There’s always that one student (or handful of students) who finish their work quickly and then ask, “What do I do now?!”.
+There’s always that one student (or a handful of students) who finishes their work quickly and then asks, “What do I do now?!”.